kosmitive/reproduction-classwise-shapley/README.md

 # Reproduction "CS-Shapley: Class-wise Shapley Values for Data Valuation in Classification"

 Code for the submission to TMLR 2024.

+Markus Semmler, Miguel de Benito Delgado
+[Re] *Classwise-Shapley Values for Data Valuation* Transactions on Machine Learning Research (TMLR), 2024

 The original paper can be found [here](https://arxiv.org/abs/2211.06800).

 # Getting started